vmware-tanzu/application-accelerator-samples/angular-frontend/README.md

 Note: change the namespace to where you would like to deploy this workload.
 Also define the (private) image registry you are allowed to push the source-image, like: `docker.io/username/repository`.

+--- StartAuthorization
+### Authorization
+If you want to use Tanzu's AppSSO Authorization server, please see `AUTHORIZATION.md` for details.
+--- EndAuthorization

 ### Visual Studio Code Tanzu Plugin

 When developing local but would like to deploy the local code to the cluster the Tanzu Plugin could help.